The Edge of the World Sedona: My Favorite Free Campsite in AZ

 Hours: 24/7, but not open in Winter

-How do you get to the End of the World in Sedona?
+How Do You Get to the Edge of the World in Sedona?

 I thought I could just type in “East Pocket” into Apple Maps and it would take me exactly where I needed to go- it’s got to be self-explanatory right??
 Not.
 I’m giving you all the tools you need to not make the same mistakes.